‘Cash Me Outside’ Girl Up To 3M Instagram Fans, Talks New Plane Fight In Video

-The “Cash Me Outside” or “Cash Me Ousside” girl — real name Danielle Peskowitz Bregoli — is back in the news, explaining a fight that didn’t “cash her outside,” but on an airplane, prior to Danielle’s aired return to the Dr. Phil Show on Friday, February 10.
-As reported by the Inquisitr, the “Cash Me Outside – Howboutdah?” girl that is Bregoli rose to fame when Danielle appeared on Dr. Phil McGraw’s show about the 13-year-old out-of-control girl who needed help.
+The “Cash Me Outside” or “Cash Me Ousside” girl — real name Danielle Peskowitz Bregoli — is back in the news, explaining a fight that didn’t “cash her outside,” but on an airplane prior to Danielle’s aired return to the Dr. Phil Show on Friday, February 10.
+As reported by the Inquisitr, the “Cash Me Outside – Howboutdah?” girl rose to fame when Danielle appeared on Dr. Phil McGraw’s show about the 13-year-old out-of-control girl who needed help.
 When Dr. Phil’s audience began laughing at Danielle’s interesting manner of speaking, Bregoli said, “Catch me outside.
 How ’bout that?” to the audience, with Danielle tempting the audience to a fight outside.
 However, Danielle’s “Catch me outside.
 How ’bout that?” sounded more phonetically like “Cash me outside.
 Howboutdah?” and a popular meme was born.

 ‘Cash Me Outside’ Girl Not Dead: 13-Year-Old Danielle Ann A ‘Dr. Phil Show’ Victim Of Fak… https://t.co/kcxTXv4U0c pic.twitter.com/ntmP0ELY5H